m13253/JKSN/README.md

 ### Representation decision

 An JSON stream has multiple JKSN representation.
 The JKSN encoder should decide which method generates the smallest JKSN stream.

+Since implementing the full functionality of JKSN costs too much resources and does not suit all situation, the application can only implement a subset of JKSN specification.
+This requires the sender and receiver uses features both supported.

 ### Comparison